umarfchy/standalone-blast/README.md

 # Introduction

-This tutorial aims to show familiarize with the standalone blast program.
-In order to perform custom blast search this tool especially useful.
+This tutorial shows how to use standalone blast program in Linux based operating system.
+In order to perform custom blast search this tool is especially useful.

 # Installation